-In order to support excellent research and innovation wherever it arises and to facilitate movement of people and projects between sectors, FLF fellows can be based in universities, businesses or other eligible independent research organisations.
+In order to support excellent research and innovation wherever it arises and to facilitate movement of people and projects between sectors, FLF fellows can be based in universities, businesses or other eligible IROs.

 To ensure the successful development of the fellow, FLF come with a requirement for the host organisation to commit significant support.
-For academic-hosted fellows, this includes the commitment to providing an open-ended UK based independent research and/or innovation position, to be taken up during or upon the completion of the fellowship (in line with organisational employment policies and practices).
+For academic-hosted fellows, this includes the commitment to providing an open-ended UK based independent research or innovation position, to be taken up during or upon the completion of the fellowship (in line with organisational employment policies and practices).

-2 Before you review
+3 Before you review

-2.1 New Reviewers
+3.1 New Reviewers